paulfoley/Udacity_Nanodegree-Full_Stack/Favorite_Movies/README.md

 # Project - Favorite Movies

-Shows off my favorite movies using a [Python](https://www.python.org/) script that generates a web page of my favorite movies.
+[Python](https://www.python.org/) scripts that generate a web page of my favorite movies.

 ## Project Overview

-In this project, [Python](https://www.python.org/) code is used to create a list of movies titles, along with their respective box art imagery and movie trailer website.
-The [Python](https://www.python.org/) code then generates a static [HTML5](https://www.w3schools.com/html/html5_intro.asp) web page allowing visitors to browse the movies and watch the trailers.
+In this project, [Python](https://www.python.org/) code is used to create a list of movies titles, as well as their respective box art imagery and movie trailers.
+The [Python](https://www.python.org/) code then generates a static [HTML5](https://www.w3schools.com/html/html5_intro.asp) web page allowing a visitor to browse the movies and watch their trailers.

 ### Project Steps